Kate’s Best Penne with Spicy Vodka Sauce Recipe

 Ready to Fall In Love?

-Because that’s what will happen when you make this Penne alla Vodka recipe.
+Because that’s what will happen when you make this spicy vodka sauce recipe.
 It’s a red sauce for the ages.
 When you try it, let me know how it went!
 Share a photo and tag me on Instagram using @katesbestrecipes so that I can see (don’t forget to leave a ⭐️⭐️⭐️⭐️⭐️ rating)!
 Also, sign up for my weekly recipe newsletter so you never miss a thing.

 PASTA WITH SPICY VODKA SAUCE